actiquest-dev/actiquest.github.io/getting-started/faq.md

 Actiq has step by step plans to expand the range of sports supported on its platform and introduce advanced coaching features.
 We start with a most popular sports in the markets (tennis and golf) and expands with one's which is most significant for specific markets we target, such us cricket for India.

 **Expansion of Supported Sports:**
-- Endurance Sports: Actiq plans to introduce more tailored features for endurance-based sports like running, cycling, and swimming.
+- **Endurance Sports.** Actiq plans to introduce more tailored features for endurance-based sports like running, cycling, and swimming.
 These features may include metrics for pace, cadence, heart rate zones, and recovery tracking to help athletes improve endurance and manage training loads effectively.
-- Strength and Power Sports: For users in strength sports like weightlifting, CrossFit, and bodybuilding, Actiq aims to add specialized coaching on form, power output, and muscle engagement.
+- **Strength and Power Sports.** For users in strength sports like weightlifting, CrossFit, and bodybuilding, Actiq aims to add specialized coaching on form, power output, and muscle engagement.
 Vision transformers will be leveraged to monitor and correct form in real-time, ensuring safe and effective strength training.
-- Skill-Based Sports: Sports with high skill requirements, such as tennis, martial arts, and basketball, are also on Actiq’s radar.
+- **Skill-Based Sports.** Sports with high skill requirements, such as tennis, martial arts, and basketball, are also on Actiq’s radar.
 Features like real-time swing analysis for tennis, punch/kick tracking for martial arts, and shooting technique for basketball would provide sport-specific guidance to help athletes refine techniques.

 **Advanced Coaching Features in Development**
 - Real-Time Form and Technique Correction: Actiq is working on refining its AI to provide even more granular, sport-specific feedback.
 For example, in tennis, the AI might analyze grip, swing arc, and foot placement.
 In weightlifting, it could monitor joint angles and movement speed to prevent injuries and optimize performance.